Taweilo/credit_risk_modeling/README.md

 5. Total expected loss = SUM(probability of default * Exposure at default * Loss given default) = $19,757,146.02
 ## 7. Future Improvement
+Even though the model has a high AUC, the predicted probability is higher than expected (underconfidence).
+We recommend calibrating the error.

 - Calibration curve
-  Even though the model has a high AUC, the predicted probability is higher than expected (underconfidence).
-We recommend clibrating the error.

 ![image](https://github.com/Taweilo/credit_risk_modeling/assets/111590843/02361893-749f-402a-82a6-e0a3690a2908)